DeveloppeurPascal/librairies/README.md

 It's also part of "[DeveloppeurPascal/_AllProjects](https://github.com/DeveloppeurPascal/_AllProjects)" repository wich installs all my GitHub content as submodules in subfolders.

-## Install
+## Source code installation

-To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/librairies).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/librairies).

-**Warning :** if the project has submodules dependencies they wont be in the ZIP file.
-You'll have to download them manually.

-## Dependencies

-This project depends on :

-* none
+This project does not use dependencies in the form of sub-modules.
+If you download a ZIP file from GitHub you should have everything you need to use these units.

+## License to use this code repository and its contents

+This source code is distributed under the [AGPL 3.0 or later license](https://choosealicense.com/licenses/agpl-3.0/).

+You are generally free to use the contents of this code repository anywhere, provided that:
+* you mention it in your projects
+* distribute the modifications made to the files supplied in this project under the AGPL license (leaving the original copyright notices (author, link to this repository, license) which must be supplemented by your own)
+* to distribute the source code of your creations under the AGPL license.

+If this license doesn't suit your needs, you can purchase the right to use this project under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) or a dedicated commercial license ([contact the author](https://developpeur-pascal.fr/nous-contacter.php) to explain your needs).

+These source codes are provided as is, without warranty of any kind.

+Certain elements included in this repository may be subject to third-party usage rights (images, sounds, etc.).
+They are not reusable in your projects unless otherwise stated.

 ## How to ask a new feature, report a bug or a security issue ?